 I have a Diploma in Biodynamic Psychotherapy from the London School of Biodynamic Psychotherapy, and am an accredited member of the United Kingdom Council for Psychotherapy (UKCP).
-I have a Diploma in Biodynamic Craniosacral Therapy from Resonance Trainings and am registered with the CSTA.
+I have a Diploma in Biodynamic Craniosacral Therapy from Resonance Trainings.
 I am also qualified in Biodynamic massage (LSBP)

 I initially trained and worked as a Registered General Nurse for ten years.
 Whilst nursing, I specialised in cardiac care, and began to feel frustrated that I was unable to spend more time supporting my patient's emotional and psychological well being during these times of acute crisis, such was the pressure to perform (admittedly essential) routine nursing duties.

 This led me to begin an honours degree in Psychology.
 Whilst studying for my degree I began personal Biodynamic psychotherapy.
 I had become aware there were issues from my past which were challenging me and I felt a supportive psychotherapy process could help.
 I was instinctively drawn to the body approach, and experienced it as a gradual and transformative path to deep organic healing.
-I have been involved in Biodynamic psychotherapy ever since that time, first as a client, then later through my training as a psychotherapist.
-I am currently involved in providing the Psychotherapy Diploma training programme at LSBP, and am now training as a Supervisor for other psychotherapists.
+I have been involved in Biodynamic psychotherapy ever since that time, first as a client, then later through my training twenty years ago as a psychotherapist.
+I was involved for five years in providing the Psychotherapy Diploma training programme at LSBP, and am now training as a Supervisor for other psychotherapists.

 I have a particular interest in supporting my clients in their intimate partnerships and the inevitable challenges that arise within these.

 I have specialist experience in longterm work with people suffering from the effects of complex PTSD and other forms of trauma.
 The ability of biodynamic therapy to understand and reach non verbal aspects of our development makes it particularly suited to working with early relational wounding.